- How HubPages Works

 Yes!
 You can do so through the Affiliate Program, which will allow you to earn up to 10% of the attributable earnings share of articles from users you referred to HubPages.
 It's a great way to share in the success of good writers in your life.

-The program works like this: you'll give people you know a specially-encoded link to a page on HubPages.
+The program works like this: you'll give people you know a specially-encoded link to the HubPages signup page.
 If they click on that link and sign up within 30 days, and before they click on someone else's specially-encoded link, then you'll enjoy a lifetime referrer share.
 Your referrer share comes out of Hubpages’ share, not theirs.

 Please refer to our Learning Center entry on Referral Trackers and the HubPages Affiliate Program to learn how to create these Referral Tracker-encoded links, and for more details on how the Program works.